benschaf/kaesekaestchen/README.md

 - [draw.io](https://www.drawio.com/) used for wireframe creation
 - [Figma](https://figma.com) used for design creation
 - [Windows Snipping Tool](https://support.microsoft.com/de-de/windows/aufnehmen-von-screenshots-mithilfe-des-snipping-tools-00246869-1843-655f-f220-97299b865f6b) used to take screenshots and screencasts on Windows
+- [grid.layoutit.com](https://grid.layoutit.com/) used to create the gameboard grid
 - [Adobe free mp4 to gif converter](https://www.adobe.com/express/feature/video/convert/mp4-to-gif) used to convert screencasts to gif

 Still to be used: